Chadwick House: Description

-Key Influences and Design Approach
+Key influences and design approach

-Chadwick house reflects both the tenets of Gothic Revival Functionalism based in part of the writings of A.W.N.
-Pugin and the Arts and Crafts Movement.
-Chadwick house demonstrates the principles of William Morris in its material and structural honesty, awareness of functionalism and site and appreciation of fine craftsmanship.
-‘Have nothing in your house that you do not know to be useful and believe to be beautiful.’
+Chadwick House reflects both the tenets of Gothic Revival Functionalism based in part of the writings of A. W. N. Pugin and the Arts and Crafts Movement.
+Chadwick House demonstrates the principles of William Morris in its material and structural honesty, awareness of functionalism and site and appreciation of fine craftsmanship.
+"Have nothing in your house that you do not know to be useful and believe to be beautiful."

+Desbrowe-Annear was instrumental in introducing the open plan form into Australian domestic architecture and Chadwick House, along with 28–30 The Eyrie and 36–38 The Eyrie, is an early example of his work which demonstrates this Modernist doctrine.
+Through its incorporation of Modernist ideas and Medieval-inspired design principles, Chadwick House was influential in the development of the Art and Crafts movement in Australia and embodies the cultural dogma of domestic architecture in Australia through its utilisation of the open-plan form.
+Chadwick House is important as an intact and notable example of the work of Desbrowe-Annear and as one of the prototype forms which remained peculiar to his work.